• Public Policy

 As professionals and scholars in a public research university, the faculty of the Department of Social Welfare are committed to the highest level of training to produce the next generation of practitioners and leaders for the social work profession and to advance the knowledge base for social work policy and practice.

-Plan of Study (Full-time)
+Plan of Study (2-year Option)

 • Social welfare policy and leadership